-- carrying out risk assessments and taking mitigating actions in order to maintain the risk at the level set in risk appetite, - implementing, using and testing of controls resulting from policies and other regulations, - registering internal events and monitoring of losses, - maintaining business continuity, - ensuring identification of risks and control mechanisms for products and processes in accordance with the rules binding in the Bank, - carrying out risk assessments and taking mitigating actions to maintain risk levels consistent with the designated risk appetite,
+- risk management in its area of responsibility, - carrying out risk assessments and taking mitigating actions in order to maintain the risk at the level set in risk appetite, - implementing, using and testing of controls resulting from policies and other regulations, - registering internal events and monitoring of losses, - maintaining business continuity, - ensuring identification of risks and control mechanisms for products and processes in accordance with the rules binding in the Bank,

-- implementation, application and testing of control mechanisms resulting from policies and other regulations, also for outsourced activities, - supervision, monitoring of risks and controls for products and processes in its area of responsibility, including outsourced activities, - recording internal events and monitoring losses, - ensuring that actions are taken following audit and non-audit recommendations, - Business continuitu.
+- carrying out risk assessments and taking mitigating actions to maintain risk levels consistent with the designated risk appetite, - implementation, application and testing of control mechanisms resulting from policies and other regulations, also for outsourced activities, - supervision, monitoring of risks and controls for products and processes in its area of responsibility, including outsourced activities, - recording internal events and monitoring losses, - ensuring that actions are taken following audit and non-audit recommendations, - business continuity.

 Making business decisions, the first line of defence must take into account the opinion of the second line of defence.
+The first line of defence bears responsibility for implementing the solution.